MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 Now, you have successfully installed DocFx v2 on your machine.

-## Generate Reference
+## Generate reference

-The next step is to use the ALDoc tool to generate the file for DocFx v2.
+When DocFx and ALDoc have been successfully installed, the next step is to use the ALDoc tool to generate the initialization files.

 1. First, you must init the reference repo, by giving the following command:
     ```bash